maxwell-kimaiyo/MERN-CRUD/README.md

 # MERN CRUD

-This is a simple system that records using MongoDB, Express.js, React.js, and Node.js with Create, Read, Update, and Delete operations REST API was implemented on the back-end.
+This is a simple system that keep records build using MongoDB, Express.js, React.js, and Node.js with Create, Read, Update, and Delete operations REST API was implemented on the back-end.
 React/Redux was used for the UI.

 <img src="https://raw.githubusercontent.com/maxwell-kimaiyo/MERN-CRUD/master/Capture.JPG?raw=true"/>